James Lowe (rugby union): Leinster

 On 6 March 2017, Lowe signed for Irish province Leinster in the Pro14 ahead of the 2017–18 season.
 Despite arriving late in the season due to commitments with Tasman, he quickly established himself as a fans' favourite scoring 10 tries and beating 41 defenders.
 He scored a try in the quarter finals of the Champions cup, seeing off the reigning champions Saracens.
 Lowe achieved winners' medals in both the European Champions Cup and Pro14 in his first season.

 In June 2020, he signed a new three-year contract with Leinster covering the 2021–22 through 2022–23 seasons.
 Lowe was selected in Leinster's defeat to La Rochelle in the 2023 European Rugby Champions Cup final.

+In May 2026, Lowe, who was on a provincial contract with Leinster, was reported to be leaving Irish rugby at the end of the 2025–26 season after contract negotiations broke down.
+It was later revealed that an agreement to keep him at Leinster until the end of the 2026–27 season had been pulled at the last minute before being replaced with an offer worth just half as much.

+Tokyo Sungoliath

+In June 2026, Lowe was reported to have joined the Tokyo Sungoliath on a two-year deal in Japan's Rugby League One ahead of their 2026–27 season.
+The following month, Lowe's transfer to Japan was confirmed, ruling him ineligible to represent Ireland at the 2027 Rugby World Cup.